samcan/westward-ho-nes/README.md

   you can specify the Python command using `PYTHON_LINUX`.

 ### Cleaning
-1. Run `make clean` to clean the directory of all generated files, including `westward.nes`
+1. Run `make clean` to clean the directory of all generated files, including `westward.nes`.

 [asm6f]: https://github.com/freem/asm6f
 [fceux]: http://www.fceux.com/web/home.html